hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 Hazelcast has two built-in failure detectors; Deadline Failure Detector and Phi Accrual Failure Detector.

+Since 3.9.1, Hazelcast provides yet another failure detector, Ping Failure Detector, that if enabled works in parallel with the above ones, but identifies failures on OSI Layer 3 (Network Layer).
+This detector is by default disabled.

 ### Deadline Failure Detector

 _Deadline Failure Detector_ uses an absolute timeout for missing/lost heartbeats.
 After timeout, a member is considered as crashed/unavailable and marked as suspected.